These Numbers Show Favorable Signs for WillScot Mobile Mini Holdings Corp. (WSC)

 WillScot Mobile Mini Holdings Corp.
-(NASDAQ: WSC) is 18.13% higher on its value in year-to-date trading and has touched a low of $7.45 and a high of $28.71 in the current 52-week trading range.
+(NASDAQ: WSC) is 8.89% higher on its value in year-to-date trading and has touched a low of $7.45 and a high of $28.71 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The WSC stock was last observed hovering at around $27.20 in the last trading session, with the day’s gains setting it 0.17% off its average median price target of $31.00 for the next 12 months.
-It is also 21.8% off the consensus price target high of $35.00 offered by 11 analysts, but current levels are 5.62% higher than the price target low of $29.00 for the same period.
+The WSC stock was last observed hovering at around $26.08 in the last trading session, with the day’s loss setting it -0.85% off its average median price target of $31.00 for the next 12 months.
+It is also 27.91% off the consensus price target high of $35.00 offered by 11 analysts, but current levels are 13.0% higher than the price target low of $29.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)